dota2vods/tournament-data/README.md

 Importer to automatically import and update tournaments.

 Options:
   -h, --help                      output usage information

 Commands:
   import <tournament_url>         Import a new tournament or update an existing one.
-(Default behaviour if no command is specified) from-category <category_url>  Import and update all tournaments of a category (mainly used for automation). update [<tournament_folder>]  Update all imported tournaments.
+(Default behaviour if no command is specified) from-collection <category_url>  Import and update all tournaments of a collection (mainly used for automation).
+                                  For the liquipedia importer we use category urls. update [<tournament_folder>]    Update all imported tournaments.
 If <tournament_folder> is specified, only this tournament will be updated
 ```